-The preliminary rounds of the Dunedin Concerto Competition took place at Marama Hall on the University of Otago campus, courtesy to the School of Performing Arts over the weekend of March 5, 6 and 7.
-Please visit our subpages for details about our Finalists and Category Prize winners.
+The preliminary rounds of the Dunedin Concerto Competition 2023 will take place at Marama Hall on the University of Otago campus, courtesy to the School of Performing Arts from Thursday 2 March to Sunday 5 March.

-The final round of the Dunedin Concerto competition takes place in a public concert on Friday May 7th at 7.30pm in the Dunedin Town Hall.
-The Dunedin Youth Orchestra performs an exciting first-half programme, and then after the interval, the three finalists perform their chosen works accompanied by the Dunedin Symphony Orchestra (DSO) and members of the Dunedin Youth Orchestra (DYO) conducted by Professor Anthony Ritchie.
+The finalist concert of the Dunedin Concerto competition takes place in a public concert on Saturday 23 May 2023 at the Dunedin Town Hall.
+The Dunedin Youth Orchestra performs an exciting first-half programme, and then after the interval, the three finalists perform their chosen works accompanied by the Dunedin Symphony Orchestra (DSO) and members of the Dunedin Youth Orchestra (DYO).
 At the conclusion of the performances, the adjudicators will give their comments and the prize-winners will be announced.

 The Dunedin Youth Orchestra (DYO) is Dunedin’s premier training orchestra and was formed in 1972.
 Its core function is to provide local young orchestral musicians (aged 13 to 25 years) with a high quality musical outlet and opportunities for their further development.

 It is an audition only orchestra and selected applicants work towards formal concert presentations over two semesters.
 Local and guest professional conductors are engaged for each concert and they choose a programme from standard orchestral repertoire, New Zealand works and new music by local composers.
 Awards are presented each year to those most promising performers and composers.

 The standard of musicianship achieved within the Youth Orchestra is such that many members are selected to join the National Youth Orchestra, the Dunedin Symphony Orchestra and other NZ or overseas professional orchestras.